 The Campus Ministry office provides opportunities designed to encourage the exploration and development of faith and spirituality.
-Open to students of all faith traditions, and rooted in our Catholic identity, Campus Ministry offers faith sharing groups, bible studies, retreats and Catholic Mass.
-In addition, Campus Ministry sponsors winter and spring break service trips.
-The Campus Ministry student led service club, Do Unto Others (DUO), provides regular opportunities for service and justice events and activities.
+Open to students of all faith traditions, and rooted in our Catholic identity, Campus Ministry offers bible and faith sharing opportunities, retreats and Catholic Mass, and many opportunities to explore diversity in faith and culture.
+In addition, Campus Ministry sponsors alternative break service trips for students.
+The Campus Ministry student led service club, Do Unto Others (DUO), provides regular opportunities for service, justice programs and activities.